Published by Carl Hedinger. Last Updated on November 22, 2023.

 Waterrock Knob (MP 451.2)

-Virtually every spot along the 1.2-mile trail, including the parking lot, offers stunning views for miles.
-The trek is strenuous with the 412-foot change in elevation, but we guarantee that a sunset or picnic on this trail is worth it!
+Virtually every spot along the 0.6-mile trail (1.2 miles roundtrip), including the parking lot, offers stunning views for miles.
+The trek is strenuous with the 480-foot change in elevation, but we guarantee that a sunset or picnic on this trail is worth it!

 Read More: Soco Falls